aapen/aapen/README.md

 Use `stepi` (or `si` for short) to step by assembly instruction or `step` to step by source line.

+## SDCard support in the emulator.

+If you want to use the emmc-/sdcard- forth commands in the emulator then you need to specify a path to an
+ISO image when you run make.
+For example:

+    make SDIMAGE=../ros/2023-12-05-raspios-bookworm-armhf.img

 ## Where to go from here?

 If all has gone well, you should have a prompt that looks like: